 If you are looking to apply for a job vacancy, it is very important to understand how you will address your cover letter.
 Addressing your cover letter correctly will give you a higher chance of securing the position you apply for.
-It is important to understand the requirements of the job listed and the hiring personnel that you are addressing the letter to.
-Sometimes the hiring personnel give their names and details while sometimes they don’t.
+It is important to understand the requirements of the job listed and the hiring personnel that you are addressing in the letter.
+Sometimes the hiring personnel gives their names and details while sometimes they don’t.

 It is therefore important for you to know how to address your cover letter in both situations.

 How to address a cover letter without a name

 Most job postings will give the company’s postal address and email address for applicants but no name or address.
 In such a situation, an applicant has an option of doing research to ensure they know the specific name of the person that they will address the letter to.
 However, if you are unable to find out the specific name of who to address the cover letter to, a general title address will be the most convenient way to go about it.
 For instance, you could address the letter to;